Understanding Managed Routers

 With managed router services, a provider handles all of a business’s routing equipment needs.
 Routers remain on-premise, but they are remotely managed by the provider.
 You don’t need to purchase or maintain the equipment — it is provided as part of your agreement with the provider for ongoing services.
 If the equipment fails, or new routing technology becomes available, an organization can upgrade without having to make a new equipment investment.

 Managed Routers Are More Than Just Rented Equipment

 The benefits of managed routers go beyond saving on equipment costs.
-With a managed service, organizations get the expert routing management that is necessary for today’s connected environments.
+With a managed service, organizations get expert routing management that is necessary for today’s highly collaborative environments and distributed workforces.
 Managed router services provide:

 - Change management

 Provisioning can be accomplished on-site or through remote means which can shorten the time for realizing the benefits of new equipment.
 Managed routers can be pre-configured with basic settings or can follow a personalized template for provisioning and configuration.
 These two steps leverage automation and reduce the risk of input errors and delays in getting connected.

 When network configuration changes are necessary due to evolving business infrastructure the benefits of managed routers shine.
 According to a University of Chicago study reported in NetworkWorld, upgrades and misconfiguration were behind 25% of service outages, and human error is the common denominator.
 Managed routers cannot protect against all outages, but when managed by an expert team, the chances of errors by in-house IT employees are greatly reduced.

 Managed routers help avoid downtime, but the provider relationship adds valuable support for your organization.
 Through 24/7/365 monitoring and support, you can rest assured that your provider will quickly identify and resolve router problems.
 By reducing downtime through a combination of expert customized provisioning and stellar support, managed routers prove their worth in modern business connectivity.